 We maintain accounts on third-party websites, such as social media sites, as tools to better interact with the public.
-The security and privacy policies of third-party websites are not government-owned or operated, and your activity on those sites.
-Users of third-party websites are often sharing information with the general public, user community, and/or the third-party operating the website.
-You should review the privacy policies of third-party websites before using them and ensure that you understand how your information may be used.
+The security and privacy policies of third-party websites apply to your activity on those sites.
+Users of third-party websites often share information with the general public, user community, and/or the third-party operating the website.
+You should review the privacy policies of all websites before using them and ensure that you understand how your information may be used.
 You should also adjust privacy settings on your account on any third-party website to match your preferences.

 Common third-party websites in use include: